PrestaShop/statsstock/Readme.md

 ## About

-Enrich the ‘Stats’ section of your back office, add a tab showing the available quantities of products left for sale.
+Enrich your stats, add a tab showing the available quantities of products left for sale.

 ## Reporting issues